5 Things To Consider Before Opening A Joint Bank Account

 “It might be that you open up a bank account, and one partner goes and spends without permission and drains the account,” she says.

-Aside from spending without having the conversations, Brown says other potential red flags include anyone who may have an addiction history, such as alcohol or gambling.
+Aside from spending without having the conversations, Browne says other potential red flags include anyone who may have an addiction history, such as alcohol or gambling.

-“I think there’s risk in people’s past, even though they acknowledge their addictive behaviour,” says Brown.
+“I think there’s risk in people’s past, even though they acknowledge their addictive behaviour,” says Browne.
 “You’ve got be really careful in that situation.”

 That’s not to say that you should dump your partner because they’re big spenders – just know what each of your attitudes and habits are when it comes to money.